BBN, Oct 6, 2025 – I’m using racks of AI machines to MINE human knowledge...

 Now, Trump hasn't announced it this way.

-But it's also going to create more loyal government and it's going to get rid of the defiance factor of the humans.
+AI is going to create more efficient government, but it's also going to create more loyal government and it's going to get rid of the defiance factor of the humans.

 Now, through this process, Trump will be able to save the federal government many billions of dollars, perhaps tens of billions of dollars annually.

-And of course, it will create increased joblessness among those former federal workers, but they will not find many other places that will employ them, because even at the state level, there's also an effort underway to replace state government with AI systems.
+And of course, it will create increased joblessness among those former federal workers, but they will not find many other places that will employ them because even at the state level, there's also an effort underway to replace state government with AI systems.

 And also, most states don't offer the same kind of budgets and benefits as the federal government in terms of employment.

-There might be exceptions to that in New York and California, maybe even Washington state.
+There might be exceptions to that in New York and California, maybe even Washington State.

-But most other states don't have the you know, the budgets and the currency printing that the federal government has, so they actually have to meet budgets.
+But most other states don't have the budgets and the currency printing that the federal government has.

-And so they can't just will and nilly hire people at insane uh pay rates when those people barely work, which is very often the case in the federal government.
+And so they can't just will and nilly hire people at insane pay rates when those people barely work, which is very often the case in the federal government.

 But if you were to ask me two years ago where I thought the most rapid implementation of AI replacement of human workers would take place, I would have told you my guess is in the private sector, not in government.